Ass Back Home

 "Ass Back Home" (edited version titled as "Get Yourself Back Home") is a song by American group Gym Class Heroes featuring British singer-songwriter Neon Hitch.
 The song was first released on October 31, 2011, as the second single from the group's fifth studio album, The Papercut Chronicles II.
 The track was co-written and produced by Benny Blanco, who also produced previous hit "Stereo Hearts".
-"Ass Back Home" became the group's third biggest hit on the Billboard Hot 100 when it peaked at number 12, also reaching number one in Australia, 11 in New Zealand and number 10 in Ireland.
+"Ass Back Home" became the group's third biggest hit on the Billboard Hot 100 when it peaked at number 12, also reaching number one in Australia, 11 in New Zealand, number 10 in Ireland, and 9 in The United Kingdom.

 Composition

 "Ass Back Home" is a midtempo pop song that runs for 3 minutes and 39 seconds.
 It follows through a percussive beat influenced by electro.
 The song contains influences of dub, rock and reggae and features the use of a "shimmering" guitar.
 The overall sound of the song has been described as "breezy".
 The lyrics are centered around the troubles a couple experiences when one partner is away on business.
 The male protagonist sings praises to his partner as the female protagonist urges her partner to come home.
 Melinda Newman of HitFix.com interprets that the state of union between the two protagonists are strong.
 Matt Lovett of The Lantern found the lyrics to be "hollow" and interpreted them as an attempt "to discuss some sort of personal conflict about being where "one belongs."